 Criminal Defense of a DUI Arrest

-You can challenge a drunk driving charge on the grounds that one (or more) of the requirement elements has not been satisfied.
+You can challenge a drunk driving charge on the grounds that one (or more) of the required elements has not been satisfied.
 Ultimately, the burden of proving all four elements of the charge falls on the prosecution.
-If you or your loved one was arrested for driving under the influence of alcohol or drugs, an experienced Tennessee DUI defense attorney will protect your rights and help you find the best path forward.

 “People think there are no defenses to DUI,” he continues.
 “They figure, ‘Well, I was drinking and driving, so I must be guilty.’
 That’s not at all true.
 Many times, lawyers are able to prevent incriminating evidence from being used against the defendant because the officer either violated their constitutional rights, administered a breath or blood test incorrectly or failed to use the proper procedures in administering the field sobriety test.”

-To learn more about DUI convictions, please see our overview on DUI & DWI law.
+To learn more about DUI convictions, see our overview of DUI/DWI law.